 When you travel solo no one knows who you are, your past or anything at all about your life.
 That means you can be whoever you want to be.
 This doesn’t mean I’m endorsing completely lying to everyone and inventing a super sexy James Bond ex MI6 persona, this means unshackling yourself from all the unimportant crap in your life.
 No more baggage.
 No more forced society roles.
 The only thing that matters is you and finding out what truly matters to you in your life.
 Solo travel really does teach you who you are and what is important, and that means you can choose to follow the things that matter to you and be whoever it is you want to be.

-Whether it’s eating in a restaurant or going to see a show on your own, when you are at home you get looked at as if you are the Antichrist if you try to do anything like that.
+Have you ever not done something you really wanted to do because you had no one to go with?
+Solo travel will put an end to all that nonsense!
+Whether it’s eating in a restaurant or going to see a show on your own, when you are at home you usually get looked at as if you are the Antichrist if you try to do anything like that.
 When travelling solo it becomes a necessity.
-Eventually you learn that it isn’t just fine, it’s actually quite fun, and you learn to stop caring quite so much about what society thinks.
+Eventually you learn that it isn’t just fine, it’s actually quite fun, and you learn to stop caring quite so much about what society thinks and just go and do whatever the hell you like whenever you like without the need for anyone to be with you.

 Solo travel means a lot of you time, and a lot of you time means a lot of time spent trying to amuse yourself.